 - 1 tablespoon extra-virgin olive oil

-- 2 tablespoons unsalted butter sub extra olive oil
+- 2 tablespoons unsalted butter or sub more olive oil

 - 1 cup finely chopped onions or shallots